redding/sanford/README.md

 * `request`: returns the request object the host received
 * `params`: returns the params payload from the request object
-* `halt`: stop processing and return a result with a status code and message
+* `halt`: stop processing and return response data with a status code and message

 ```ruby
 class MyHost::Services::GetUser